MinaProtocol/mina/docs/tracing.md

 Each row correponds to a "task" as created by either `O1trace.trace_task` or `O1trace.trace_recurring_task`.
 A recurring task starts with `R&`.
-Internally it works by doing one `trace_task` per call, and the `trace-tool` knows how to collapse them all into one raw.
+Internally it works by doing one `trace_task` per call, and the `trace-tool` knows how to collapse them all into one row.

 ![screenshot of trace-viewer showing nested measure calls](./res/tracing-example.png)